Thermodynamics and phase transition in rotational Kiselev black hole: PHASE TRANSITION AND THERMODYNAMIC GEOMETRY

-For general $\omega$, we can not give the expression of $C_{J}$.
-Here we take $\omega=1/3$ to study the feature of phase transition.
-The generalized Smarr mass function has been obtained in section 2.1 as
+For general equation of state $\omega$, we can not get an expression for heat capacity $C_{J}$.
+Here we take radiation case ($\omega=1/3$) to study the feature of phase transition.
+The generalized Smarr mass function has been obtained in subsection \ref{Smarr} as